Nakilon/directlink/README.md

 ```
 W 180507 102210 : NetHTTPUtils : retrying in 10 seconds because of SocketError 'Failed to open TCP connection to minus.com:80 (getaddrinfo: nodename nor servname provided, or not known)' at: http://minus.com/
 ```
-To make `DirectLink()` respond faster pass an optional argument that specifies the max retry delay as any numeric value.
+To make `DirectLink()` respond faster pass an optional argument that specifies the max retry delay.
 Here we get the exception immediately:
 ```ruby
 DirectLink "http://minus.com/", 0
 ```